01 of 10

 This coveted Victorian desk style was the executive's choice when it was first introduced.
 In fact, it was deemed "The King of Desks."

 Today collectors relish finding these marvelous pieces as curiosities and conversation starters even more than for their usefulness.
-Click on the link above to learn all about the Wooton Des.k
+Learn more about this type of desk reading The Wooton Desk's Style, History and Significance.

-Special thanks to Troy Segal, former contributing writer, for her assistance with this article.
+Special thanks to contributing writer Troy Segal for her assistance with this article.